dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 - Index (e.g. S&P 500, NASDAQ, Dow Jones)

   Consider, for example, one _call contract_ on an index with a strike price of 980.
-If it is exercised when the value of the index is 992, the _writer_ of the contract pays the holder (992 - 980) 100 = $1,200.
+If it is exercised when the value of the index is 992, the _writer_ of the contract pays the holder (992 - 980) x 100 = $1,200.

 - Futures